memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 As our stream processed at least one message after starting it, it will commit the message offset to the Kafka cluster.
-That means if the stream is stopped by stopping it with the `STOP STREAM myStream` query (or by shutting Memgraph down), the last committed offset will retreived from the Kafka cluster after restarting the stream.
+That means if the stream is stopped by stopping it with the `STOP STREAM myStream` query (or by shutting Memgraph down), the last committed offset will be retrieved from the Kafka cluster after restarting the stream.

 :::info